Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 714 daily trips across all routes, equating to around 125 weekly trips per individual stop.
+The accessibility of transport is rated as excellent, with residents typically located just 144 meters from the nearest transport stop.
+On average, there are 714 trips per day across all routes, which equates to approximately 125 weekly trips per individual stop.

 Frequently Asked Questions - Transport